tiby312/broccoli-project/report/src/ch1-broccoli-vs-other.md

 It's also worth noting that the difference between `sweep and prune`/`kdtree` and `naive` is much bigger than the difference between `sweep and prune`/`kdtree` and `broccoli`.
 So using these simpler algorithms gets you big gains as it is.
 The gains you get from using `broccoli` are not as pronounced, but are noticeable with more elements.

 In the same vein, you can see that there aren't many gains to use `broccoli_par` over `broccoli`.
-It can double/quadruple your performance, but as you can see those gains pale in comparison to the gains from simply using the `broccoli` algorithm.
-Thats not to say multiplying your performance by the number of cores you have isnt great, its just that it isnt a big factor.
+It can double/quadruple your performance, but as you can see those gains pale in comparison to the gains from simply using the a better sequential algorithm.
+Thats not to say multiplying your performance by the number of cores you have isn't great, it's just that it isn't a big factor.
 This to me means that typically, allocating effort on investigating if your algorithm is optimal sequentially may be better than spending effort in parallelizing what you have.